-“The Americans need to make up their minds on what their Middle East policy actually is,” Inbar stated.
+“The Americans need to make up their minds on what their Middle East policy actually is,” stated Inbar.
 “The Palestinian issue is only a minor part of it.
 We are not seeing a clear policy at this point.”

 Oren agreed that the Palestinian issue is not the primary concern in the Middle East, even though part of the international community is still focused heavily on the Palestinians.

-“What the Europeans fail to get,” Oren said, “is that by encouraging Abbas not to enter negotiations with Israel and the U.S., they are harming the Palestinians themselves.
+“What the Europeans fail to get,” said Oren, “is that by encouraging Abbas not to enter negotiations with Israel and the U.S., they are harming the Palestinians themselves.
 It creates a situation where Abbas cannot enter negotiations.
 People are giving the Palestinians terrible advice.”

 The U.S., however, has been advising the Palestinians to resume negotiations with Israel.
-By recognizing Jerusalem, Pence said, the U.S. chose “fact over fiction.
+By recognizing Jerusalem, said Pence, the United States chose “fact over fiction.
 And fact is the only true foundation for a just and lasting peace.”
 He urged the Palestinian leadership to “return to the table.”